richcsst/Graphics-Framebuffer/README.md

 The scripts beginning with 'thread' requires 'Sys::CPU'.
 It is not listed as a prerequisite for this module (as it isn't), but if you want to run the threaded scripts, then this is a required module.
 It demonstrates how to use this module in a threaded environment.

+Mario Roy's MCE test scripts have been added (well, a script to go get them) to demonstrate alternate multiprocessing methods of using Graphics::Framebuffer, even with Perls built without threads support.

 ## GETTING STARTED

 There is a script template in the 'examples' directory in this package.
 You can use it as a starting point for your script.
-It is conveniently called 'template.pl'.
+It is conveniently called 'template.pl' or "threaded_template.pl".
 I recommend copying it, renaming it, and leaving the original template intact for use on another project.

 ## COMPATIBILITY vs. SPEED